-- 14.1.
+- 15.1.
 The Portsmouth Grammar Junior School is committed to providing a broad and balanced curriculum that enables each pupil to achieve their highest potential in academic, sporting, cultural, spiritual and personal development.
-In the Early Years Foundation Stage (EYFS), baseline assessments are conducted using CEM's Aspects (in Pre-School) and BASE (in Reception) assessments at the start and end of the year, with ongoing progress monitored against the seven areas of learning and development using the SONAR Tracker.
-Pupils' progress is monitored and assessed formally using data from CEM Assessments in Mathematics and Reading at the beginning of each academic year.
+Pupils' progress is monitored and assessed formally using data from InCAS in Mathematics and Reading at the beginning of each academic year.
 Staff are expected to ensure that they teach their subject(s) with commitment and enthusiasm and maintain the highest standards at all times.
 Teaching styles must be appropriate to the ability, age and nature of the pupils.
 Staff and particularly a pupil's Form Teacher will liaise to ensure that under-achieving pupils are identified and supported at an early stage.
-This may lead to a referral to Learning Support and the involvement of parents. - 14.2.
+This may lead to a referral to Learning Support and the involvement of parents. - 15.2.
 In the Senior School, we pride ourselves on our examination success (most pupils will obtain between 9 and 11 GCSEs and 3 or 4 A Levels with high grades) and we recognise the importance of giving as much attention to those who find academic work challenging as to those who are able and gifted.
-Teachers record in their mark books the academic profile of all pupils as provided by their ALIS or MidYIS scores and whether or not they have an AEN, EAL or are on the MAGT register.
+Teachers record in their mark books the academic profile of all pupils as provided by their ALIS or MidYIS scores and whether or not they have an AEN, EAL or are on the AGT register.
 Colleagues are expected to develop their lesson plans according to the pupils in each class and monitor their academic performance closely, taking remedial action promptly in the case of those pupils who are at academic risk.
 Examples of action taken include: setting additional homework, providing supplementary lessons, requiring pupils to re-sit examinations or running pre-examination revision classes.
-If a particular concern remains, then teachers contact the pupil's tutor who may recommend further support through the use of a personal action plan (PAP) completed weekly in collaboration with the pupil and shared with parents and the pastoral eam.
-All pupils are expected to give of their best and to be encouraged to develop their natural talents to the full according to their ability. - 14.3.
-Most subjects are not setted in the Senior School, in order to benefit pupils of all abilities.
-Pupils are placed in sets from after October half-term in Year 7.
-Science is taught in sets in Years 10 and 11 only.
+If a particular concern remains then teachers contact the pupil's tutor who may recommend further support through the use of a personal action plan (PAP) completed weekly in collaboration with the pupil and shared with parents and Year team.
+All pupils are expected to give of their best and to be encouraged to develop their natural talents to the full according to their ability. - 15.3.
+Most subjects are not setted in the Senior School in order to benefit pupils of all abilities.
+Mathematics is broadly banded in Year 7 and then pupils are placed in sets from Year 8 onwards.
+Science is taught in three bands in Years 10 and 11 only.
+Modern Languages (MFL) are taught in banded sets in Years 9, 10 and 11 when the timetable allows.
 Teaching pupils in this way can enable teachers to support pupils by providing tasks more closely directed to the ability level of the group.
 Lower ability sets in Mathematics and the Sciences are smaller, allowing for more individual focus.
-Pupils requiring greater support in English are, when timetabling allows, taught in a nurture group at Key Stage 4, also allowing for additional support from a teaching assistant.
-Modern Languages classes have the benefit of language assistant support in all three languages taught at the school. - 14.4.
+Pupils requiring greater support in English are taught in a nurture group at Key Stage 4, also allowing for additional support from a teaching assistant.
+MFL classes have the benefit of language assistant support in all three languages taught at the school.

+15.4.
 Very occasionally the decision will be made to allow a pupil to study fewer subjects than normal, usually as a result of an Additional Educational Needs.
-All such decisions are taken in the best interests of the pupil after consultation with the pupil, parents, Head of Learning Support, Head of Year and Deputy Head (Academic & Staff Welfare).
+All such decisions are taken in the best interests of the pupil after consultation with the pupil, parents, Head of Learning Support, Head of Year and Deputy Head (Academic).

-15. Monitoring
+16. Monitoring